Neshaminy Creek: History

 The name seems to derive from the Lenape 'Nesha-men-ning', loosely meaning 'the place where we drink twice' or 'two drinking places'.
 Older names were written as Nishambanach (1671), Nichmink, Nishammis (1679), Nishmines (1680), Neshimineh (1682), Neshamineh (1686), Neshaminia (1688), Neshamenah (1702), and others.
 This may refer to two springs near a village of the Lenape, since native people drink from a spring whenever available rather than from a stream.
 The location of the springs is unknown, but may have been two springs extant many years ago, not far from the confluence of the north and west branches.
 One was known at the time as the 'Great Spring' and the other much smaller about 300 ft away and was said to have been near an old Indian trail.
 The Neshaminy was the first stream in Bucks County to have been crossed by ferries and bridges.

 The Gordon Gazetteer of 1832 called it the Neshaminy River and stated that "over it, there are many fine wooden and stone bridges.
 The bridge nearest its mouth on the road to New York is a draw bridge-in private property, erected by the Messrs.
 Bassonet and Johnson, whose heirs and assigns levy tolls by virtue of the Act of Assembly 6th Sept.
 1785.
 The Neshaminy as far as Barnsleys Ford was declared a public highway by Act of 9th March, 1771."

-The stream has seen a number of major floods.
+The stream has seen a number of major floods, including after seasonal ice.
 In the Mina flood of 1833, most of the bridges were washed away and was the highest flood known at that time.
 Compared to the flood of 16–17 July 1865, the 1833 flood was exceeded by 6 ft, rupturing the Turk Dam and destroying almost all of the bridges downstream.
 As the waters reached the Delaware River, the flow was so great as to reach the New Jersey shoreline leaving a large pile of debris and preventing shipping from traversing the river.
 The Neshaminy has been the subject of many artists over the years.